201 KAR 15:110. Funeral establishment criteria.

 (b) That a preparation room shall not be used as a storage area other than for supplies pertaining to the embalming and preparation of dead human bodies.

-(2) Human remains shall not be prepared for disposition except by a licensed embalmer or a Level 2 apprentice, in accordance with the provisions of KRS 316.030, in a preparation room which meets the requirements of this administrative regulation.
+(2) Human remains shall not be prepared for disposition except by a licensed embalmer or a Level 2 apprentice, in accordance with KRS 316.030, in a preparation room which meets the requirements of this administrative regulation.

 (3) All windows and doors shall be constructed or screened to prevent persons from looking into the preparation room.